GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Cocomayal**  (*Unique*)
 $14,000 , 5 lbs.
 Flail
-A haft and chain of silver match the skull whoch serves as this flail's head.
+A haft and chain of silver match the skull which serves as this flail's head.
 The skull is addorned with spikes of hadrium, causing it be be treated as a morningstar for the defense type.
 If the attack roll of this weapon is a 2, 7, or 13, or if it would qualify for damaging a foe's armor, or the attack is a critical hit- *a necrotic attack is also influcted against the foe*.
 Additionally, if wound for the entirety of the previous round, and no action has been made with it other than winidng, you may cleave with it.
 If you do, *every creature successfully hit by the cleave is also subject to a neceotic or crushing attack (your choice)*.

  **Heart Stealer** (*unique*)
  $3,400 , 3 lbs.